Get insider access

 When it matters: When your headphones run out of power.
 Rechargeable batteries usually charge via the headphones Micro-USB port, while AAA batteries have to be replaced or charged with an external device.

-Most active headphones use two types of batteries.
-AAA batteries, that are easily replaceable, or embedded, rechargeable Li-ion/Li-Polymer batteries, mostly found in newer headphone models.
+Most active headphones use two types of batteries: AAA batteries, which are easily replaceable, and embedded, rechargeable Li-ion/Li-Polymer batteries, mostly found in newer models.
 AAA batteries also have rechargeable variations but require an external battery charger, unlike embedded ones, which charge via the headphones' Micro-USB port.

-To get the most consistent results, we use new AAA 1.5V, MN2400 Duracell batteries for each headphone test.
-However, the battery type is not scored, because battery life is more dependent on the headphones' design and its longevity is taken into account with the battery life test.
+We use new AAA 1.5V, MN2400 Duracell batteries for each test to get the most consistent results.
+However, the battery type isn't scored because battery life is more dependent on the headphones' design, and its longevity is taken into account with the battery life test.

 Continuous Battery Life